Azure/enterprise-azure-policy-as-code/docs/SCaC_Documentation.md

-# Policy as Code Delivery
+# Manage Azure Policy Pipelines

 ## Pre-Deployment Checklist

-This document defines all necessary prerequisites for the implementation of Azure Security Modernization (ASM) Policy-As-Code.
+This document defines all necessary prerequisites for the implementation of Azur Policy pipelines.
 Please complete the following checklist prior to delivery.

 ### **GitHub Repo Access**
-* **Start out by accessing the ASM manage-azure-policy-pipeline repo.
+* **Start out by accessing the manage-azure-policy-pipeline repo.
 This repo contains all of the files you will need to get started.**
   * https://github.com/Azure/manage-azure-policy-pipeline